mendel5/citrix-workspace-app-linux/README.md

 6. Try logging in again.
 It should work now.

-7. For security reasons you might want to adjust the further configuration recommendations in the config files.
+7. For security reasons you might want to adjust some parameters in the config files.

 Location:
 ```